Definition of Allied Health Professionals

 Use of Allied Health Professionals in Healthcare Ventures

-For example, consider a medical spa formed by a nurse practitioner and physician.
-Legal questions arise, such as:
+For example, consider a medical spa formed by a nurse practitioner and a physician.
+Legal challenges may arise, including:

-• Who must conduct the “good faith,” or initial patient examination?
+• Patient care responsibilities: Who must conduct the initial “good faith” examination?

-• Who can own which part of the medical spa?
+• Ownership structures: Who can own which part of the medical spa or professional corporation?

 Employment Agreements for Allied Health Professionals